 Consumers are more sophisticated today than they’ve ever been.
 And in this age where tools like social media and the Internet are powerful drivers for engagement, authenticity matters.
 Consumers today are increasingly becoming wary and can see through stunts that don’t align with a brand’s values or cause.

 To carve a permanent space in your target market’s hearts and minds, put your money where your mouth is.
-Alignment is necessary to ensure your brand’s socially-minded efforts remain authentic.
+Alignment is necessary to ensure your brand’s #23excludeGlossary efforts remain authentic.

 DO: Measure the effectiveness of your campaign